Takeaways from Joel Klatt’s Oklahoma Sooners 2024 preview

 The Oklahoma Sooners have nearly made it through a long offseason.
 Just about three weeks remain until football season is back at OU.

-Nationally, Oklahoma is thought to be a somewhat middle-of-the-road team in their first season in the [autotag]SEC[/autotag].
+Nationally, Oklahoma is thought to be a somewhat middle-of-the-road team in its first season in the [autotag]SEC[/autotag].
 The Sooners were picked eighth in the preseason SEC media poll and outside of the top 16 in the US LBM Coaches Poll.

-Klatt has the Sooners ranked No. 15 overall (surprisingly, one spot behind USC) and sixth in the SEC.
+Klatt has the Sooners ranked No. 15 (surprisingly, one spot behind USC) and sixth in the SEC.
 That’s a bit more of a favorable draw than what OU has been getting nationally and in the conference.

 Defense Ready to shine